-- 5. Students who have been relocated due to a foster care placement into a different boundaried school zone. - 6.
-Students who move due to a court-ordered change in custody due to separation or divorce, or the serious illness or death of a custodial parent. - 7.
-Broward County students, who have a sibling currently attending the requested school, who will continue to attend the following year; (Siblings that apply at the same Page 21 of 33 time and do not have a sibling currently attending the requested school will be given a priority if the other sibling is selected through the computerized random selection process when a seat becomes available at the specific grade level.)

-- 8. Broward County students that are assigned to a boundary school whose enrollment exceeds 110% of the Permanent FISH Capacity of the school, will be granted a priority at schools with available seats.
-Twenty-five percent (25%) of available seats remaining after previous priorities have been honored may be awarded to applicants who are assigned to schools over 110% Permanent FISH Capacity. - 9.
+- 6. Students who have been relocated due to a foster care placement into a different boundaried school zone. - 7.
+Students who move due to a court-ordered change in custody due to separation or divorce, or the serious illness or death of a custodial parent. - 8.
+Broward County students, who have a sibling currently attending the requested school, who will continue to attend the following year; (Siblings that apply at the same time and do not have a sibling currently attending the requested school will be given a priority if the other sibling is selected through the computerized random selection process when a seat becomes available at the specific grade level.) - 9.
+Broward County students that are assigned to a boundary school whose enrollment exceeds 110% of the Permanent FISH Capacity of the school, will be granted a priority at schools with available seats.
+Twenty-five percent (25%) of available seats remaining after previous priorities have been honored may be awarded to applicants who are assigned to schools over 110% Permanent FISH Capacity. - 10.
 Broward County students requesting placement in a curricular program not offered at their boundaried school or at a Magnet school.
-Reassignment approval does not guarantee placement into a curricular program or Innovative Program. - 10.
+Reassignment approval does not guarantee placement into a curricular program or Innovative Program. - 11.
+Twenty-five percent (25%) of available seats remaining after previous priorities have been honored may be awarded to Broward County students presently on an approved reassignment wishing to continue in the same the Feeder Pattern or Innovative Program at the middle school and high school level. - 12.
 Students residing in Broward County.